 The familiar smell of oden drifting through convenience stores is a sign that winter is here.
 But don’t let the grey ponds put you off.
 Like a savory pick-and-mix stew, the dish is a little intimidating and quite unappealing when seen at first, but definitely worth trying at least once.

 With a light soy-based broth, oden features a mixture of jellies, root vegetables, and seasonal treats to choose from, to make up an easy and warming dinner.
 Some of the regular options include:

 - Konnyaku: A jelly made from the root of konjac, which is meant to be great for digestion, usually served in triangles.
 It sometimes comes as noodles called shirataki.

 - Yude-tamago: A boiled egg soaked in the salty broth for a very long time.

-- Tofu – It comes in a few forms in oden, but is a great addition as it soaks up flavor and adds some bite.
-Keep an eye out for ganmo, a disc of fried tofu with vegetables, and atsu-age, which is deep-fried slices of the bean curd.
+- Tofu: In oden, tofu comes in a few different forms, but is a great addition as it soaks up flavor and adds some bite.
+Keep an eye out for ganmo, a disk of fried tofu with vegetables, and atsuage, which is deep-fried slices of the bean curd.

-- Konbu – Kelp shaped like a ribbon and very healthy.
+- Konbu: Kelp shaped like a ribbon, very healthy.

-- Cabbage roll – Steamed cabbage leaves wrapped around beef.
+- Cabbage roll: Steamed cabbage leaves wrapped around mince.

-- Daikon – A winter radish sliced into circles and perfect if you want a bit of crunch.
+- Daikon: A winter radish sliced into circles — perfect if you want a bit of crunch.

 2. Tofu specialties